Syllabus: AME 3623: Embedded Real-Time Systems

 implementation problems, and

-- communicate in both oral and written forms.
+- communicate in both oral and written forms with team members.

 This is a very hands-on class: every student will